Atiqul-Imon/jhatika-safar/PERFORMANCE_OPTIMIZATION.md

 # Performance Optimization Guide

 ## Overview
-This document outlines the performance optimizations implemented to improve API response times and reduce database hits for the Jhatika Sofor travel agency website.
+This document outlines the performance optimizations implemented to improve API response times and reduce database hits for the Jhatika Safar travel agency website.

 ## 🚀 Optimizations Implemented